 Reproduction of a ring from the Celtic Latène period

-This detail replica of a Celtic ring is showing an ancient face and was made according to a historical finger ring from the Latène period of the 4th century BC.
+This detail replica of a Celtic finger ring is showing an ancient face and was made according to a historical model from the Latène period of the 4th century BC.

 The original Latène finger ring was completely made of gold and is now owned by the Metropolitan Museum in New York.